 Standard and task ACBs are moved to the standard alarm queue (see Section 4.6) from the special alarm queue by the Timer task.
-The tick count in an ACB attached to the standard alarm queue is always relative.
+The tick count in an ACB attached to the standard alarm queue is always relative to the expiration of the timer whose ACB it immediately follows.
 An ACB is removed from the standard alarm queue by the Timer task when it expires or by the system when it is canceled.